 How to overcome sex and love addiction

 It would be nearly impossible to be human and not want to be in a warm, loving relationship with another person.
-That is one of the basic human needs, love and affiliation.
-You can see the problem with being a love addict quickly, and having to enter into love sobriety.
-The definition here for sobriety is going to be different than for alcohol addiction, for example.
-If a person has an alcohol abuse disorder, they will need to abstain from drinking altogether.
-A person cannot be asked never to have a loving relationship ever again.
+That is one of the basic human needs: love and affiliation.
+You can see the problem with being a love addict quickly and having to enter into love sobriety.
+The definition here for sobriety will be different than for alcohol addiction.
+If a person has an alcohol abuse disorder, they must abstain from drinking altogether.
+A person can never be asked to have a loving relationship again.
 It is cruel and next to impossible to suggest.

-For a person with love addiction, like sex addiction or food addiction, the goal for sobriety would be to abstain for a little while, so they can go through treatment, and start to learn more about themselves and what makes a loving relationship.
-The goal for long-term love sobriety would be to understand what makes a healthy relationship and work steadily and diligently to find the right person and create one for yourself, not bouncing from relationship to relationship searching for that next fix.
+For a person with a love addiction, like sex addiction or food addiction, the goal for sobriety would be to abstain for a little while so they can go through treatment and start to learn more about themselves and what makes a loving relationship.
+The goal for long-term love sobriety would be to understand what makes a healthy relationship and work steadily and diligently to find the right person and create one for yourself, not bouncing from relationship to relationship, searching for that next fix.

 Love addiction treatment

-People with a sex and love addiction feel just as ashamed, guilty, and in denial as those with an addiction to heroin.
-The high may be more insidious because it comes from the patterns in their head and the neurochemical rush that they feel.
+People with a sex and love addiction feel just as ashamed, guilty, and in denial as those with a heroin addiction.
+The high may be more insidious because it comes from the patterns in their head and their neurochemical rush.
 That cannot be taken away.
-Our brains, however, can be retrained, to think differently about relationships and partners.
+Our brains, however, can be retrained to think differently about relationships and partners.

 Treatment for love addiction works similarly to other forms of addiction treatment.
-Therapy would be involved to help sort out the root causes for this, and where they learned this pattern for relationships.
-For most forms of addiction, there is an underlying cause, like an untreated mental illness or trauma, that is causing the person to find ways to escape from those feelings or thoughts.
+Therapy would help sort out the root causes for this and where they learned this pattern for relationships.
+For most forms of addiction, an underlying cause, like an untreated mental illness or trauma, is causing the person to find ways to escape from those feelings or thoughts.
 That needs to be addressed, and coping skills taught so they can manage the cravings for love and a relationship when they arise.
-Sometimes medication can be prescribed to treat some of the more difficult symptoms, or underlying illness, like a person, may get an antidepressant if that helps with untreated depression.
+Sometimes, medication can be prescribed to treat some of the more difficult symptoms or underlying illnesses, like a person may get an antidepressant if that helps with untreated depression.

 Prescribing drugs for sex addiction is rarely helpful on its own but can help recovery when used in combination with therapy.
-Medications that have shown promise in treating sex addictions include naltrexone, mood stabilisers and antiandrogens.
+Medications promising in treating sex addictions include naltrexone, mood stabilisers and antiandrogens.

 Education is also an active component in the treatment of love addiction.
-People need to learn about healthy relationships, and what makes up one, like ethical boundaries, secure communication and trust and honesty.
+People need to learn about healthy relationships and what makes up one, like ethical boundaries, secure communication, trust, and honesty.

 Support is also a key treatment factor for addiction of any kind.
-Being in a supportive environment, like a support group, helps improve people’s chances of sobriety just by attending.
-Support groups for sex and love addiction give people a group of peers that have been there and know what it is like.
-A person in such a group can feel safe, validated and heard, as well as called out when they are showing signs of relapse.
+Being in a supportive environment, like a support group, helps improve people’s chances of sobriety by attending.
+Support groups for sex and love addiction give people a group of peers who have been there and know what it is like.
+A person in such a group can feel safe, validated, heard, and called out when showing signs of relapse.

 Help for sex and love addiction is available through self-help fellowships such as Sex and Love Addicts Anonymous (SLAA) and Sex Addicts Anonymous (SAA).

-With the help of the right rehab for your needs, treatment has helped thousands of people on their way to recovery from addiction and phycological unwellness.
+With the help of the right rehab for your needs, treatment has helped thousands of people on their way to recovery from addiction and psychological unwellness.
 Contact us today for confidential advice.